 Pro tip: Remove the “http://” in your display URL to get more space for your keyword.

 Let’s dissect the ad real quick:

-Again, http removed and added “cheap-bricks” at the end, so it’ll be highlighted in the search results and make our ad more relevant to searchers of the keyword.
+Again, we remove the http and added “cheap-bricks” at the end, so it’ll be highlighted in the search results and make our ad more relevant to searchers of the keyword.

-Delivering within 2 days is definitely a bonus most other brick stores won’t offer (let alone mention in their ads).
+Delivering within 2 days is definitely a bonus that most other brick stores might not offer (let alone mention in their ads).

 “Order today.”
 What more needs to be said?
 There is no exclamation mark, because Google isn’t big on those, but it’s definitely a good prompt to take action.

 You’ll then land on your dashboard for the first time.
 First of all, pause the campaign so it doesn’t start running just yet.

 If you click on the campaign, you’ll see that inside of the campaign, Google automatically created an ad group.

 If you click on that, you’ll land on the ad level, where you can see your keyword.